The pros and cons of renting or buying property in the UK and other factors that could affect your impending move. [Contributed by Broadband Choices]

-It’s well known that living in London doesn’t come cheap.
-But the capital isn’t the only part of the country that has higher property price tags — Oxford, Brighton, Bath and Edinburgh are coveted parts of the country, and the property prices reflect that.
-However, in many cases this is offset by much lower living costs.
+Living in London doesn’t come cheap.
+But the capital isn’t the only part of the country that has higher property price tags — Oxford, Brighton, Bath, and Edinburgh are coveted parts of the country, and the property prices reflect that.
+However, in many cases, this is offset by much lower living costs.
 If you are considering a move to the UK, consider all your likely expenses, along with the cost of renting or buying, such as the local prices of petrol, public transport and conveniences like supermarkets.

-Though you may have your heart set on a living in a rural English village, bear in mind that relocating to a city is always going to be easier when it comes to finding a job or being open to future career prospects.
+Though you may have your heart set on a living in a village, relocating to a city is always going to make it easier to find work.

-At the end of the day, relocating to another country is incredibly rewarding, but rarely simple, and the pros and cons for both renting and buying a property in the UK are numerous.
-The main thing is to go into the process with an open mind and a willingness to get to the brass tacks of researching your desired area.
+Relocating to another country is incredibly rewarding, but rarely simple.
+The pros and cons for both renting and buying property in the UK are numerous.
+The main thing is to go into the process with an open mind and a willingness to research your desired area.

-Broadband Choices is one of the UK’s leading broadband comparison sites, offering customers the chance to make informed decisions about which mobile, TV and Internet packages would best suit them.
+Broadband Choices is one of the UK’s leading broadband comparison sites.
+It offers customers the chance to make informed decisions about which mobile, TV, and Internet packages would best suit them.

 Contributed by Broadband Choices